maubanel/UE5-Lighting/sky-fog/README.md

 ##### `Step 4.`\|`ITL`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Lets add an ocean into the scene.
 Open up **Edit | Plugins** and search for the **Water** plugin.
 It will prompt you to restart the game.
-When the game restarts look for the water actors and drag an **Ocean** actor and drag it onto the landscape (the flat plane around the island),
+When the game restarts look for the water actors and drag an **All Actors | Body Ocean** actor and drag it onto the landscape (the flat plane around the island).
+After the shader renders you should see an ocean!

 ![add volumetric clouds](images/addOcean.png)